commonsguy/cwac-layouts/README.markdown

 or width to maintain the requested aspect ratio.
 This affects the children of the `AspectLockedFrameLayout` as well, of course.

+You can also use `lockAspectRatioImmediately` or `lockAspectRatioOnLayoutChange` to straightaway lock the `AspectLockedFrameLayout` aspect ratio to its own.

 Since the `AspectLockedFrameLayout` effectively overrides and reduces its size, you can use `android:layout_gravity` to position the shrunken `AspectLockedFrameLayout` within its parent: